ImtiazUlHassan/Tag-Head/Readme.md

+# ST-TGNet
-#ST-TGNet: Spatio-Temporal Transformer Graph Network for Fine-Grained Action Recognition
+**Spatio-Temporal Transformer Graph Network for Fine-Grained Action Recognition**

+This repository will host the official implementation of **ST-TGNet**, a spatio-temporal transformer graph network designed for fine-grained action recognition.

-The official code for our paper ** "ST-TGNet: Spatio-Temporal Transformer Graph Network for Fine-Grained Action Recognition" ** will be released here soon.
+The code accompanying our paper, **“ST-TGNet: Spatio-Temporal Transformer Graph Network for Fine-Grained Action Recognition”**, will be released here in the near future.

-Stay tuned!
+## Status
+🚧 Code release coming soon.

+Please stay tuned for updates.